-During your naturopathic medical education, you’ll observe and treat real patients in our teaching clinics.
+As a naturopathic medical student, you’ll observe and treat real patients in our teaching clinics.
 This clinical training will be the cornerstone of your education at NUNM.
-From observing in your first year in school to becoming responsible for patient care in year four, you’ll clock more than 1,200 hours of direct, patient contact during your time in our clinics.
+From observing in your first year in school to becoming responsible for patient care in year four, you’ll clock more than 1,200 hours of direct patient contact during your time in our clinics.

 “We help so many people who otherwise wouldn’t get care.
-It seems like the kind of work that our students want to do, so we’re always looking for new opportunities to create diverse learning environments for our students, and better care for our patients.”-Ada Catanzarite, Patient Services & Outreach Manager
+It seems like the kind of work that our students want to do, so we’re always looking for new opportunities to create diverse learning environments for our students, to provide better care for our patients.”-Ada Catanzarite, Community Engagement & Patient Services Manager

 More Exposure to Real Patients – Starting in Year One

 Many medical schools begin the core of their clinical teaching in year three or four.
 At NUNM, you start working in the clinic your first year, giving you a depth of clinical learning unlike any other naturopathic medical school.
 We believe this model trains you to be a better doctor.

 “The earlier the students get exposure, the broader their exposure will be.
 That’s really going to shape them into what kind of doctor they want to be.
 Our goal is to make competent, ethical practitioners.”-Dr. Kelly Baltazar, Dean, College of Naturopathic Medicine

 Each term, students build on what they learned previously in clinic shifts.
 Rather than learning all clinical skills in one or two years, you’ll learn in stages over four years, allowing you to refine individual skills and layer them while gradually gaining more responsibility for patient care and diagnosis.

 So, what does that clinical experience look like over the years?